jmartin103/CSC4850_Project/README.md

 ---
 ***11/17/2018 -*** I have accomplished processing the files and creating samples.
 Now I will be trying to learn how to use Mocha with julia.
 This is the main Neural Network Library.

+***11/19/2018 -*** Went hiking in Columbus Georgia yesterday, it was peaceful.
+Anyways, now I am back on this project.
+I must learn 2 things.
+	#1) How to convert my image data into HD5 format
+	#2) How to use this HD5 format with the network.

+WTF is a tensor?
+Reading on the HDF5DataLayer componenet in Mocha suggest that "Each dataset in the HDF5 file should be a N-dimensional tensor."

+I just learend that a tesor is represented similar to a vector/matrix, the main differnces is that a tensor is in context of a bigger structure and is connected with other tensors.
+If a variant tensor changes, its covariant tensor changes as well.

+***11/19/2018 -*** I just started building the network.
+I am following the MNIST tutorial: 	https://mochajl.readthedocs.io/en/latest/tutorial/mnist.html.

+So far I have build a couple "Layers"
+1. A HDF5DataLayer
+	- Supposedly this can be a text file with paths of corresponding HDF5 files.
+	- By convention, this layer will look for [:data] and [:label] in oyur HDF5 files.
+	- These will be defined in your "bottoms" section, note how we left those properies out.
+2. A ConvolutationLayer
+	- This is the first layer that processes the images.
+Convolution is the process -
+	- scanning an image to derive features.
+It creates an identical matrix whose values
+	- have been determined via algorithm.
+3. A PoolingLayer
+	- I think this layer is responsible to reduce the size of your data.
+I am not sure.
+4. Inner ProductLayer
+	- This is a simple layer an innder product (a, b ,c)(x, y, z) = a scalar(ac + by + cz)

+Forward: Before, trying to figure out how to solve a neural network, I need to finalize how I swill save data.